 PV string values read zero

-Unused PV string inputs will always read 0 A / 0 V. This is normal if the inverter model has fewer MPPT inputs than the template provides (e.g., a 3KTL model may only use PV1 and PV2).
+Unused PV string inputs always read 0 A and 0 V. This is normal for inverter models with fewer MPPT inputs than the template provides (e.g. a 3KTL model typically uses PV1 and PV2 only).